mehulagg/gitlab/doc/administration/logs.md

 ### Briefly tail the main logs

-If the bug or error is readily reproducible bug or error, save the main GitLab logs [to a file](troubleshooting/linux_cheat_sheet.md#files--dirs) while reproducing the problem once or more times:
+If the bug or error is readily reproducible, save the main GitLab logs [to a file](troubleshooting/linux_cheat_sheet.md#files--dirs) while reproducing the problem once or more times: